Shinjuku Gyoen National Garden

 Regular Holiday

-Monday (the following weekday if Monday was a holiday)
+Closed on Mondays (or the following weekday if Monday is a national holiday)

 Fee